tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [ ] Start work on equation solver

-- [ ] Figure out CMake for src/include directories for the cpp
+- [x] Figure out CMake for src/include directories for the cpp; Got A rudimentary way working

+- [] Figure out smarter way to do the CMakeLists files (low priority)

 - [ ] Engine should use the linearized equations for now for simplicity